RusPiRo/ruspiro-interrupt/macros/README.md

 # RusPiRo Interrupt handler implementation macros

-This crate provides the compile time code generation macro for the interrupt handler implementation.
+This crate provides the compile time code generation macros for the interrupt handler implementation.
 It is only usefull in conjuction with the ``ruspiro-interrupt`` crate.

 ## Usage